onitake/canhat/README.md

 # CAN HAT for Raspberry Pi 2/3+

 Look!
-A hat!
+A hat! :tophat:

-This little board extends the Raspberry Pi with a CAN interface.
+This little board extends the Raspberry Pi with a CAN interface and screw terminals for external 5V power.

 ## Specifications

 ### Mechanical

-The board outline and component placement conform to the [Micro HAT specification].

-Additionally, the complete [Add-On Boards and HATs] specs apply.
+The board outline and component placement conform to the [Micro HAT specification] and the [Add-On Boards and HATs] specification.

-Instead of the usual DB9 connector found on many boards, this one has two screw terminals, for easier wiring and a smaller footprint.
-The disadvantage of this is less mechanical stability.
-If you intend to adopt the CAN HAT in an industrial environment, replace the screw terminals with more robust connectors, or make sure the cables are firmly attached.
+Instead of the usual DB9 connector found on many boards, this one has screw terminals for easier wiring and a smaller footprint.

+If you intend to adopt the CAN HAT in an industrial environment, replace the screw terminals with more robust connectors, or make sure the wires are firmly attached.
+You should also screw HAT and Raspberry Pi together using spacers and M2.5 screws.

 ### Electronics

 The circuit is built around the Microchip MCP2515 CAN Interface Controller, but uses a Texas Instruments SN65HVD234 3.3 V CAN Transceiver to allow for full 3.3V operation.
-While driving the CAN bus with 3.3V instead of the usual 5V will work fine, connecting 5V parts to the MCP2515 may damage it, as it can only handle logic levels about 1V above supply voltage.
+While driving the CAN bus with 3.3V instead of the usual 5V will work fine, connecting 5V parts to the MCP2515 may cause damage, as it can only handle logic levels about 1V above supply voltage.

 See [Overview of 3.3V CAN Transceivers] for more information on 3.3V operation.

 The MCP2515 is then connected to the SPI0 port on the Raspberry Pi header.

-To allow for higher speeds on the CAN bus, tuned microstrips were used to connect the CAN components on the PCB.
+To reduce interference on the CAN bus, tuned microstrips were used to connect the CAN transceiver to the terminals on the PCB.
 The differential impedance is matched to 120Ω.

 Aside from the CAN part, an additional ID EEPROM was added to conform to the HAT specification.

-The filter capacitor C3 is optional, but recommended.
+JP1 is only needed to program the EEPROM - for a smaller PCB footprint, the pads can also be connected by other means.
+The connection can be removed after the EEPROM has been programmed.

 R5 controls the slop of the signals on the CAN bus.
 A 0Ω resistor should be soldered for maximum performance.

+The filter capacitor C3 is optional, but recommended.

+C5 and J3 are intended to supply 5V power to the Raspberry Pi.
+They can be left out if the Raspberry Pi is powered via USB.

 ## Cabling and Termination